 The curriculum at Curnow achieves its ultimate aim in meeting the needs of all our learners using it as a ‘vehicle’ for the pursuit of planned learning challenges.
 Our curriculum respects the right that each pupil will learn within an environment that is caring, supportive, stimulating, safe, enjoyable and challenging.

-The curriculum, as outlined within our policy, is broad and balanced and complies with legislation, it includes the teaching of Religious Education, Sex and Relationships Education and Work Related Learning, Careers Education Information Advice and Guidance and Business Studies; it provides a wide range of subjects and ensures it promotes high levels of achievement.
+The curriculum, as outlined within our policy, is broad and balanced and complies with legislation, it includes the teaching of Religious Education, Sex and Relationships Education and Work Related Learning, Careers Education Information Advice and Guidance; it provides a wide range of subjects and ensures it promotes high levels of achievement.

 The school has achieved this through be-spoke assessment opportunities through the development of track-backs in core areas, Creative Arts, Work Related Learning, e-safety, ICT – computing and communication.
 Key learning indicators have been written for Spiritual, Moral, Social and Cultural provision, PE, Design Technology and all non-core areas of the National Curriculum to help plan for pupil progression and challenge within learning in an informed way.
 The focus of National Curriculum teaching will be on the development of pre-requisite key skills (key learning indicators to promote mastery learning) for each area securing relevance of such teaching within structured teaching / learning sessions.